Quantum State Preparation via Schmidt Spectrum Optimisation: Schmidt Spectrum Optimisation (SSO)

-\textbf{\textit{Maximum bond dimension scaling.}} As we show in Section~5, the extent to which the bond dimension can be truncated after each layer is directly tied to how effectively $U_k(\theta_k)$ reduces entanglement.
+As we show in Sec.~\ref{sec:results}, the extent to which the bond dimension can be truncated after each layer is directly tied to how effectively $U_k(\theta_k)$ reduces entanglement at layer $k$.
 To investigate this, we employ a simple truncation rule in which all Schmidt values satisfying $\lambda_{i,j}^{(k+1)} \le \lambda_{\text{thresh}}$ are discarded.
 In our experiments we set $\lambda_{\text{thresh}} = 10^{-7}$, ensuring that the truncation error is extremely small.
 For all SSO test cases considered, we observe that $\chi_{\max} = \mathcal{O}(\chi_{\text{targ}})$, i.e., the exponential growth in bond dimension with $L$ is completely avoided.
-This stands in sharp contrast to the MPD algorithm, where ineffective disentangling can lead to inefficient scaling of $\chi_{\text{max}}$, a claim which we substantiate in Section~5.
+This stands in sharp contrast to the MPD algorithm, where ineffective disentangling can lead to inefficient scaling of $\chi_{\text{max}}$, a claim which we substantiate in Sec.~\ref{sec:results}.

 More aggressive truncation strategies can, in principle, further reduce the cost of SSO.
 For example, choosing a larger threshold $\lambda_{\text{thresh}}$ reduces $\chi_{\max}$ at the expense of increasing the truncation error (cf.\ Eq.~\ref{eq:truncation_error}) and thereby introducing an irreducible approximation error into the disentangling process.
 The optimal choice of $\lambda_{\text{thresh}}$ is problem-dependent, and in practice one may prefer adaptive schemes that adjust the allowed bond dimension dynamically based on local truncation errors or target accuracies.
 From a numerical perspective, the explicit control over Schmidt spectra and truncation thresholds also contributes to stable optimisation, preventing the ill-conditioned growth in bond dimension that can plague fidelity-maximising TNO approaches.